nguyendviet/Project1/README.md

 * George Washington University Group Project.
 * Project name: Thought for food.

-A full stack app that allows users to securely register or sign in then write notes which are saved to its database.
+An app that helps users find a food dish and location by playing a word game.

 ### WHY WE BUILT THIS APP?